Tamarakro/bookCartz/README.md

 The above endpoints are only accessible to the Admin

 USER(baseUrl = "/api/v1/user")
-  1. addbookToCart(baseUrl/book) : This endpoint enables users add book to their cart so they can checkout when necessary.(Post Mapping)
+  1. addbookToCart(baseUrl/book/id) : This endpoint enables users add book to their cart so they can checkout when necessary.(Patch Mapping, @requestBody = BookDto, @Pathvariable = id)
   2. findBookById(baseUrl/book/id) : This endpoint enables users search for a particular book in their cart.(Get Mapping, @pathVariable = id)
   3. updateDetails(baseUrl/details/id) : This endpoints helps users update their profile where necessary.(Patch Mapping, @pathVariable = id, @requestBody = updatedUser)
+  4. findAllBooks(baseUrl/Book) : Retrieves all the books in users cart.
 The above endpoints are only accessible to the user

 AUTHENTIFICATION(baseUrl = "/api/v1/auth")